101 Best Things to Do on Oʻahu, Hawaiʻi

 The Pearl Harbor National Memorial, along with the USS Arizona Boat Tour, is without a doubt one of the best things to do on Oʻahu—especially if you’re a first-time visitor!

-That being said, Pearl Harbor is, for obvious reasons, the single most sought-after tour on the island, meaning reservations can be hard to come by.
+That said, Pearl Harbor is, for obvious reasons, the single most sought-after tour on the island, meaning reservations can be hard to come by.
 This is even more true around specific times of the year, like the anniversary on December 7th, holidays, and summer travel, when Hawaiʻi receives the most visitors.
 This is why I highly recommend booking your seat on the USS Arizona shuttle boat as soon as you know your dates.

 Read My Separate Post: Best Things to Do at Pearl Harbor